xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

   ![search.png]({{site.baseurl}}/attachments/ref_09pfmGGi/search.png)

 ## Opening/closing a dispute
 In the most typical case, when a customer is not happy with the items they have purchased or with the service that has been provided to them, and they want to draw the attention of the store owner to this problem, they will open a dispute.
 It is also possible, however, to open a dispute on an order from the Admin area.

-While a dispute is open, you continue the communication with the customer via order messages the normal way, but the respective communication thread is given more prominence.
+As long as a dispute is open, you continue your communication with the customer via order messages the normal way, but the respective communication thread is given more prominence (The thread is marked as "Dispute", and the customer can see that a dispute is in progress).

 To open a dispute from the Admin area: